Signs of Long-Term Roof Moisture Damage

 - Reduced load-bearing strength

-- Surface cracking along grain lines
+- Surface checking or cracking along grain lines

-- Increased vulnerability to rot organisms
+- Greater vulnerability to decay

 These changes may occur slowly enough to remain unnoticed until major structural problems develop.